 If I believe there is an underlying medical problem I will refer you back to your Vet and liaise with them.

 Routine McTimoney Chiropractic treatment is popular for agility, working and obedience dogs as the activities are physically demanding and can lead to restriction, stiffness and loss of performance.
-The treatment can also be beneficial to ageing animals helping them to maintain flexibility and following accidents or injury.
+The treatment may also be beneficial to ageing animals helping them to maintain flexibility and following accidents or injury.